Produce an engineering design for a reinforced concrete structure

 Application of the Unit

-This unit of competency is intended to apply to any recognized development program that leads to the acquisition of a formal award at AQF level 6 or higher.
-This applies in a civil engineering environment where design of reinforced concrete structures is undertaken.
+This unit of competency applies to a person working at paraprofessional level in a civil engineering environment where design of reinforced concrete structures is undertaken.

 Elements describe the essential outcomes of a unit of competency.
 Elements describe actions or outcomes that are demonstrable and assessable.